L-P/goldutil/README.md

 GoldSrc CLI utilities, released under the MIT license, see [LICENSE.md](./LICENSE.md).

+The documentation is available online at https://l-p.github.io/goldutil/ or by running `$ goldutil help`.

+Features:
 - WAD extraction to PNG.
 - WAD creation.
 - Sprite extraction to transparent PNG.